 Fellows are included in a variety of programs, including informal, monthly mentoring dinners, professional development workshops, and other events designed to facilitate a cohesive community of young scholars.
-They are part of a vibrant and supportive community of graduate students, faculty and staff who are all committed graduate student success here at UMass Amherst.
+They are part of a vibrant and supportive community of graduate students, faculty and staff who are all committed to graduate student success here at UMass Amherst.
 Currently, there are over 110 students in the Spaulding-Smith Fellowship Program.

 Program Guidelines as a Spaulding-Smith Fellow: